pitayapj/pitayapj.github.io/docs/serverless/app-in-iamic/index.md

 # Building an application in IAM Identity Center

+!!! note "All written in code now !"
+    Update 2025/11/11, we can integrate AWS Pre-config app in our own CDK so you don't have to manual setting anything in AWS.

+    Go to **https://github.com/pitayapj/serverless-private-site** for more detail

 ## Introduction
 ### Background
 Working with AWS for so long, I think its [pillars of well-architect](https://aws.amazon.com/blogs/apn/the-6-pillars-of-the-aws-well-architected-framework/) imprinted into my brain.